oneeyedego/TicketDuck/README.md

 ### TicketDuck
 Not *that* kind of Rubber Ducky!
-TicketDuck is a lightweight tool that helps you make your messy stream-of-consciousness more coherent.
+TicketDuck is a lightweight tool that helps you make your messy stream-of-consciousness more coherent (your friends and colleagues will thank you).

 Will it literally debug your life?
 Absolutely not.
+How about make you a better leader and team member?
+That's complicated.
 Will it make documenting your troubleshooting and development thought process easier?
 Hopefully yes!
-Perhaps you'll thank yourself later.

 There's no one right way to use this tool, but here's a suggestion:
 1. Incident Reports: What happened?
 What did you do?
 Why did you do it?
 Did it work?
 What did you learn?